The law school with a heart.

 Students can also opt to mix the offered two sections.

-We are a Law School with a Heart.
+Law School with a Heart.

 Mission Statement